Creating a Sales Dashboard Using Angular and Google Charts

 }

 Note: For the sake of this tutorial, you are using dummy hard-coded data.
-You can replace the data with a REST API endpoint or database service call as per your project requirement.
+You can replace the data with a REST API endpoint or database service call per your project requirement.

-As seen in the code snippet above, the drawChart method uses the Google Charts library referenced using the gLib variable to create the datatable.
-Once the datatable is prepared, you create a new chart using the LineChart method and passing in the container div for showing the line chart.
-Lastly, you draw the chart by passing the data to the draw method.
-The line-chart.component.ts file should look like this:
+As in the code snippet above, the drawChart method uses the Google Charts library referenced using the gLib variable to create the data table.
+Once the data table is prepared, you create a new chart using the LineChart method and pass in the container div to show the line chart.

 import { Component, OnInit } from '@angular/core';